ntnu-itk-autonomous-ship-lab/psbmpc/libs/psbmpc_lib_gpu/README.md

 The library for the GPU-implementation has the following structure
 <img src="psbmpc_gpu_lib_structure.png" width="400">

-with an explanation of the modules (classes) below:
+with an explanation of the main modules (classes/structs) below:

 ### PSBMPC